dzalev33/craft-cms/README.md

 ## Project setup

--when you clone the project, run `composer-install` to get the vendor files.
+- when you clone the project, run `composer-install` to get the vendor files.
--run `./craft setup` to build it locally
+- run `./craft setup` to build it locally
+- Copy the `YELP_API_KEY` from the `.env.example` file so you can have access to the API

 ## Requirements

 This module requires Craft CMS 3.0.0-RC1 or later.

-To be able to access the API, you will need an API Key.
-Please add `YELP_API_KEY` in your `.env` file with your own API Key, that you can generate from [here](https://www.yelp.com/developers/documentation/v3/authentication).

 ## Installation